Events from Jun 67 to Mar 71

 The Final End

 When Terry Nation’s Dalek spin-off The Destroyers wasn’t taken up by the BBC, he took the concept to America, prompting the BBC to write the Daleks out of Doctor Who for good.
 The supposed “final end” of the Daleks had been recorded for The Evil of the Daleks in June 1967 when the story had already begun broadcast.
-Transmission concluded on 1st July and the props were placed into storage.
+Transmission concluded on 1st July and the props were placed into storage with Dalek Five-6 being retained by Shawcraft.

 Cardiff Visit – October 1967

-Three months after recording had taken place, two Daleks paid a visit to the offices of BBC Cardiff in October 1967.
+Three months after the ‘Evil’ recording had taken place, two Daleks paid a visit to the offices of BBC Cardiff in October 1967.

-The first prop which came to terrorise the staff was made up of the shoulders of Dalek Two, with the distinctive collar lift still present, fitted with the neck of Dalek Seven (as it had been for a year since recording of Power of the Daleks) and a dome still painted black from its recent appearance in Evil of the Daleks.
+The first prop which came to terrorise the staff was made up of the shoulders of Dalek Two, with the distinctive collar lift still present, fitted with the neck of Dalek Seven (as it had been for a year since recording of Power of the Daleks) and a dome still painted black from its recent tv appearance.
 The skirt for this prop was the original skirt from Dalek One.

 Blue Peter Photoshoot – November 1967